 Now that you have copied the generated LookML, paste it into a view file:

 Click the + at the top of the project file list in the Looker IDE and select Create View.
 Or you can click a folder’s menu and select Create View from the menu to create the file inside the folder.

 Optionally, change column names, specify derived columns, and add filters.

-Defining an NDT in LookML
+Defining a native derived table in LookML

 Whether you use derived tables declared in SQL or native LookML, the output of a